abhishekgoyalp/LinkedIn-AutoConnect/README.md

-# Auto Connection Request Sender
+# LinkedIn AutoConnect: Connection Sender

 ## Overview
 This project automates the process of sending connection requests on LinkedIn.
 It identifies "Connect" buttons on the page, waits for a random delay between 5 to 10 seconds, and then clicks the button to send the connection request without a note.
 It also keeps track of the number of invites sent using Chrome storage.